OICR/softeng-blog/_posts/francois_gerthoffert/2017-12-08-Introducing-Overture.md

     <figcaption>Oncogrid, an OncoJS component shared between GDC and ICGC</figcaption>
 </figure>

 * On [Kids-First](https://d3b.center/kidsfirst/), we are building upon our experience with the 3 above-mentioned projects, but are faced with a new and exciting challenge, catering not only for researchers and field experts but also for patients and their families.
-This involves the creation of new components cohabiting with features more traditional of a genomic data portal (file repository, various entity pages...) with features more common on social media platforms.
+This involves the creation of new components, with features more traditional of a genomic data portal (file repository, various entity pages...) cohabiting with features more common on social media platforms.

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/oicr-softeng.jpg" />